SimarCheemaa/Zombie-Game/README.md

 # Zombie-Game
 Third-person shooting game using Pygame

+# How to Run the game
+1. Clone the repository
+2. Install the requirements (Pygame)
+3. Run main.py

+# How to Play
 Game starts with a loading screen and asks the user to tap anywhere to start the game.
 ![image1](readMeImages/image1.jpeg)